nmap default port scan on target with TCP connect/version/script options:

 Replace the id.sh script with a bash reverse shell connection to attacking machine:

-nc listener on the attacking machine, specifying expected reverse shell port (4446 in this case):
+nc listener on the attacking machine, specifying the expected reverse shell port (4446 in this case):

 $ nc -vnlp 4446